RedSilkSoftware/workhorz-server/README.md

   - [ ] REST-API contruction and scaffolding
   - [ ] RDBMS ORM access to the most used database engines (https://github.com/SOCI/soci)
   - [ ] Compression outside of HTTP (https://github.com/rikyoz/bit7z)
+  - [ ] Apache and nginx compatible configuration of the integrated webserver (highest performance)
+    - [ ] Webapps can also run under those with FastCGI if desired
   - [ ] ToolCase (mostly external units)
     - [ ] Scaffolding
     - [ ] WebApp Mgmt.